jackralph/DAZN-coding-challenge/README.md

 - clone the repository into your chosen location.
 - install the dependencies `npm install`.
-- initialize the offline server `sls offline start --location .`.
+- initialize the offline server `sls offline start --location .` (if you wish to test locally).
 - utilise Postman or a similar service to send requests to the API.

 ### Valid requests

 - POST

-To log a stream in offline mode, send a POST request to http://localhost:3000/dev/stream, an example request body is as follows:
+To log a stream in offline mode, send a POST request to http://localhost:3000/dev/stream (the live database can also be used to test the deployed version), an example request body is as follows:

 ```bash
 {